 Argo (Ἀργώ in Greek) is a constellation that is not so much disused as dismantled.
-It was one of the 48 constellations known to Greek astronomers, as listed by Ptolemy in the Almagest, but astronomers in the 18th century found it large and unwieldy and so divided it into three parts: Carina, the Keel or body; Puppis, the Poop (i.e. stern); and Vela, the Sails.
+It was one of the 48 constellations known to Greek astronomers, as listed by Ptolemy in the Almagest, but the 18th-century French astronomer Nicolas Louis de Lacaille found it large and unwieldy and so divided it into three parts: Carina, the Keel or body; Puppis, the Poop (i.e. stern); and Vela, the Sails.
 Were the three parts to be reunited, the resulting figure would be almost 28% larger in area than the current largest constellation, Hydra.

 Voyage of the Argo

 Argo Navis represents the 50-oared galley in which Jason and his crew of Argonauts sailed to fetch the golden fleece from Colchis, on the eastern shores of the Black Sea in present-day Georgia.
 This fleece, incidentally, came from the ram that is now represented by the constellation Aries.

 Jason was the rightful successor to the throne of Iolcus in eastern Greece.
 But the throne had been seized by his arrogant uncle Pelias while Jason was still a child and there seemed no chance that Jason would inherit it.
 When Jason had grown into a man, Pelias deceitfully offered to relinquish the throne if Jason could bring back the golden fleece from Colchis.
 It was a round trip of over 2,000 miles, and Pelias secretly hoped that Jason would perish along the way.

 First, he needed a ship capable of such an epic voyage.
 Jason entrusted its construction to Argus, after whom it was named.
 Argus built the ship under supervision of the goddess Athene at the port of Pagasae (the modern Volos), using timber from nearby Mount Pelion.